phetsims/phet-info/checklists/code_review_checklist.md

 lines to optimize readability.
 It is OK for require statements or other structured patterns to exceed 120 columns.
 Use your judgment!

-- [ ] Where inheritance is needed, use `PHET_CORE/inherit`.
+- [ ] Where inheritance is needed, use `PHET_CORE/inherit` (ES5) or `extends` (ES6).
 Add prototype and static functions via the appropriate arguments to `inherit`.
 Spaces should exist between the function names unless the functions are all short and closely related.
 Example:

 ```js
   return inherit( Object, Line, {